malaalam/MonitorCalciumSignals/README.md

 # MonitorCalciumSignals
-A Plugin to image calium activity in worms
+An ImageJ plugin to image Calcium (Ca2+) activity in worms